JairoLedezma/Grafana_postgres/README.md

 * TSL/SSl Mode : Configure this based on your needs.
 Or select disable if you wish.
 * Version : Choose to the postgresql version you chose to donwload.

-# Click on save and test when your done.
+# Click on save and test when you're done.
 If the connection is good then it should say so.
 Click back after.

 <img width="409" alt="Screen Shot 2021-08-19 at 10 41 28 AM" src="https://user-images.githubusercontent.com/61709408/130155859-6a2f0bf8-61d0-4d36-9829-1b3f958886be.png">